RAV KOOK ON PASSOVER:

 How does it work?

-The course consists of eight weekly, online sessions, of approximately 1.25 hours.
-Sessions will be conducted live on Mondays over Zoom and will also be recorded so participants can watch and listen at their own leisure.
+The course consists of eight recorded sessions, of approximately 1.25 hours.
+Participants can watch and listen at their own leisure.
 Each class includes two essential components.

-1 – Close study and interactive discussion of Rav Kook’s teachings that address the weekly signs of the Seder.
+1 – Close study and interactive discussion of Rav Kook’s teachings that address specific sections/signs of the Seder.
 Participant engagement during dedicated time through questioning and offering insights is encouraged and valued as a key component of the text study.

-2 - The text study will be followed by a guided meditative practice focusing on the particular theme studied that week.
+2 - The text study will be followed by a guided meditative practice focusing on the particular theme studied in that class.

 "Yiscah Smith is a force of positive energy and loving kindness, in addition to being a knowledgable teacher.
 She communicates her belief that we are all created in the divine image of the Creator of all.
 I am calmed, inspired and warmed by her words.
 She is also a clear and insightful spiritual leader / teacher, breaking larger concepts into relatable pieces that are easy to grasp."